John Ray: Work

-In the 1690s, he published three volumes on religion—the most popular being The Wisdom of God Manifested in the Works of the Creation (1691), an essay describing evidence that all in nature and space is God's creation as in the Bible is affirmed.
+In the 1690s he published three volumes on religion—the most popular being The Wisdom of God Manifested in the Works of the Creation (1691), an essay describing evidence that all in nature and space is God's creation as in the Bible is affirmed.
 In this volume, he moved on from the naming and cataloguing of species like his successor Carl Linnaeus.
-Instead, Ray considered species' lives and how nature worked as a whole, giving facts that are arguments for God's will expressed in His creation of all 'visible and invisible' (Colossians 1:16).

-Ray gave an early description of dendrochronology, explaining for the ash tree how to find its age from its tree-rings.
+Instead, Ray considered species' lives and how nature worked as a whole, giving facts that are arguments for God's will expressed in his creation of all 'visible and invisible' (Colossians 1:16).
+Ray gave an early description of dendrochronology, explaining how to find the ash tree's age from its tree-rings.

 Taxonomy

 Ray's work on plant taxonomy spanned a wide range of thought, starting with an approach that was predominantly in the tradition of the herbalists and Aristotelian, but becoming increasingly theoretical and finally rejecting Aristotelianism.
 Despite his early adherence to Aristotelian tradition, his first botanical work, the Catalogus plantarum circa Cantabrigiam nascentium (1660), was almost entirely descriptive, being arranged alphabetically.
 His model was an account by Bauhin of the plants growing around Basel in 1622 and was the first English county flora, covering about 630 species.
 However at the end of the work he appended a brief taxonomy which he stated followed the usage of Bauhin and other herbalists.